Lysander-curiosum/cortical_stack/README.md

 # cortical_stack
-A working representation of the cortical layers.
+A representation of the cortical layers.

 The purpose is a general representation of a cortical stack, from the basal dendrites of a pyramidal neuron to the layers themselves.